sourabh-choudhary94/Data-Exploratory-Analysis-For-Credit-Card-Data/README.md

 BUSINESS PROBLEM:
 DATA AVAILABLE - This repository has the following CSV files:

-.Customer Acquisition: At the time of card issuing, company maintains the details of customers.
+•	Customer Acquisition: At the time of card issuing, company maintains the details of customers.
-.Spend (Transaction data): Credit card spend for each customer .Repayment: Credit card Payment done by customer Conclusions
+•	Spend (Transaction data): Credit card spend for each customer
+•	Repayment: Credit card Payment done by customer Conclusions
-Number of distinct customers are 100
+•	Number of distinct customers are 100

-We can see from the countplot that number of distinct categories are 5
+•	We can see from the countplot that number of distinct categories are 5

-From above pie chart we can see that Cochin is having maximum spend.
+•	From above pie chart we can see that Cochin is having maximum spend.

-From the pie chart shown above we can say that age group 42 - 50 is spending more money
+•	From the pie chart shown above we can say that age group 42 - 50 is spending more money

-We can see from the above graph that the sales are high for all the Products during the months:
+•	We can see from the above graph that the sales are high for all the Products during the months:

-January
+•	January

-February
+•	February
-March
+•	March
-April
+•	April
-May
+•	May
-Out of these months,highest sales are in January
+Out of these months, highest sales are in January

 Silver clients :
 They represent 21% of our customers, Their main jobs are in Government (25.6%) and in Multinational Corporations (23.7%), meaning there´s some job and salary stability to them.
 Their main spends are in Transportation Tickets (26.2%), Petro (14.1%) and Camera (11.6%), indicating it´s probably a niche with high interest in leisure trips.
 The strategy advice for this niche is keeping it as a stable base of clients, but with a potential to grow, offering them trip related products.